saleor/saleor-docs/docs/dashboard/configuration/products.md

  click [[Save]].

 > **Note**
 >
-> The lists of Attributes and Variant Attributes are interchangeable, and in fact they are one list.
-Therefore, when you are creating a Product Type, you are using one list when assigning new Product Attributes and Variant Attributes.
->
 > However, only the attributes with the Catalog Input type for Store Owner field (in the Attribute setup page) set to _Dropdown_ may be used as Variant Attributes.
 >